nat-ong555/ip/README.md

 # Pluto ChatBot

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+Pluto is a chatbot for managing your tasks and schedule

 ## Setting up in Intellij